kaistomics/DeepNeo/README.md

 If you are using conda, you can set up environment using deepneo.yml file.

-Input file of the DeepNeo is three tab-separated file with HLA allele, peptide, and 0(for formatting purpose) HLA alleles listed in data/All_prot_alignseq_369 can be predicted.
+Input file of the DeepNeo is three tab-separated file with HLA allele, peptide, and 0(for formatting purpose)

+Example input file can be found on data/class1_input.dat

+HLA alleles listed in data/All_prot_alignseq_369 can be predicted.